spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

 ## 2. Manage your modules

 Once you have completed the installation, you can start managing *modules*.
-A module is a single functional unit that has well-defined dependencies, and can be used and updated independently.
+A module is a single functional unit that has well-defined dependencies and can be used and updated independently.
 {% info_block infoBox %}

 To define your strategy of taking Spryker updates, learn about our [module and feature release process](/docs/scos/user/intro-to-spryker/spryker-release-process.html).